Keeping you safe – anti-social behaviour

 Loud music

-• Keep the volume down, especially the bass which can be more annoying than higher frequencies.
+• Keep the volume down, especially the bass.
 Don’t put speakers on or close to party walls, ceilings or floors.

 • If you have a bedroom TV, keep it quiet at night – especially if your bedroom adjoins someone else’s.